Seneca-ICTOER/OPS245-C7/docs/A-Labs/lab5.md

 The **cron** daemon is used to refer to these shell scripts (or other commands or programs) and to run them on a pre-determined basis.
 The term **cron** comes from the old word **chronograph** meaning a special type of watch (actually a _stop-watch_) to help monitor and schedule routine tasks.

-**Please review these Bash Shell Scripting Tips (ADD LINKS) before proceeding with the following steps**
+**Please review these [Bash Shell Scripting Tips](/C-ExtraResources/bash-shell-scripting-tips.md) before proceeding with the following steps**

 **Perform the following steps:**